Scott Crevier's Family History Scott Crevier's Family History

 Belgian flag

 Florian & Odile lived on the family homestead in Kewaunee County, Wisconsin, originally settled by Florian's grandfather, Alexis LeGrave.
 Alexis was born in Ohain, Belgium and emigrated in July 1856.
-His son Francois and Francois' wife Harriet (Meunier), Florian's parents, bought the homestead in 1868.
+His son Francois LeGrave and Francois' wife Harriet (Meunier) LeGrave, Florian's parents, bought the homestead in 1868.
 In 1907, Francois and Harriett retired from active farming and sold their land to three sons, including Florian.

 Here's a chart of Florian's ancestors and here's a chart of Odile's ancestors.
 (I'm always open to receiving new data to fill in the holes in my tree.)